We would love to hear your thoughts, concerns or problems with anything so we can improve!

 Margaret is the author of five books, one of which was named one of the most important business books of the decade by the Financial Times.
 She also writes for the Financial Times, the New York Observer and the Huffington Post.
 Her TED talks have been seen by over seven million people.

 She holds an honorary doctorate from the University of Bath and continues to mentors CEOs and senior executives of major global organisations through Merryck & Co.

-Our second plenary speaker will be Professor Moira Clark.
+Professor Moira Clark.